1samuel411/S-StateMachines/README.md

 # S-StateMachines

-S-StateMachines is a tool and workflow for State Machines in C# and Unity.
+S-StateMachines is a tool and workflow for creating State Machines in C# and Unity.

 ## Code Generation
 - Create a root folder in the path of the ScriptableStateController named, <INSERTNAME>Scripts'.